trueheart78/trueheart78.com/resume.md

 * I :heart: Ruby & Go.
 I love the communities, and the languages.
 * I enjoy writing documentation, as I find it highly valuable.
 * I will always make time for my colleagues, regardless of their skill level.
-* I always consider future maintainers.
 * I desire to contribute to open source.
-* I want my work to have an impact on people.
+* I love people, and I want my work to have an impact on them.

 <a id='aspirations'></a>
 ## :raising_hand: Aspirations [:top:][top]